 - Partly cloudy.
 30% chance of a shower.
 The chance of thunderstorms.

 - Northerly 10 to 15 knots becoming southeasterly 15 to 20 knots during the afternoon, and reaching 20 to 25 knots at times in the evening.

-- Easterly 1.5 to 2 metres, tending southeasterly 1.5 metres during the afternoon or evening.
+- Southeasterly 1.5 to 2 metres, tending southerly 1.5 to 2 metres during the evening.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.

 - This forecast is also available via scheduled broadcasts on marine radio.